Corporate Governance Statement

 The Board’s role and the Company’s Corporate Governance practices are continually being reviewed and updated to reflect the Company’s circumstances and growth.
 The Board has adopted a Charter which sets out the responsibilities of the Board and its structure and governance, as well as the matters expressly reserved for the Board and those delegated to management.
 A copy of the Charter is available on the Company’s website.

-The Board is responsible for determining the strategic direction and objectives of the Company and overseeing management’s achievements against these.
 The Board has the responsibility of executives such as a Chief Executive Officer (“CEO”), Chief Operating Officer (“COO”), Chief Financial Officer (“CFO”) (or their equivalent) and the Company Secretary.
 The Board is also responsible for approving and monitoring the progress of major capital expenditure, capital raising and management, acquisition and divesture of Company assets.

 (ASX Recommendation 1.1)